Many individuals confuse leadership and management. While I get the two are similar, leadership requires something different from you.

 What is leadership?

-There are so many definitions of leadership and there are so many different types of leadership styles.
+There are so many definitions of leadership and there are so many different types of DiSC personality type.
 Ultimately, leadership influences.
 Leadership is a one to many relationships.
 Leadership engages and motivates.
 Leadership achieves organizational goals.

 Therefore, leadership influences individuals (the team, the department, the organization) to achieve organizational goals.